superoo7/api/README.md

 rbenv install 2.4.2
 ```

-If you don't have Postgres DB installed on your machine, install it via
+If you don't have PostgresSQL or Node installed on your machine, install it via
 ```
-brew install postgresql
+brew install postgresql node
 ```

 Then prepare your dev database: